nossidge/poefy/README.md

 The file extension `.db` is assumed for all databases.
 You can leave it out if you want.

-If you later want to remake the database, for example to add new lines, you can use the `-o` option and the existing database will be overwritten.
+If you later want to remake the database, for example to add new lines, you can use the `-d` option and the existing database will be overwritten.

-    $ cat shakespeare_sonnets.txt shakespeare_plays.txt | poefy shakespeare -o
+    $ cat shakespeare_sonnets.txt shakespeare_plays.txt | poefy shakespeare -d

 This database is stored in the same directory as the gem, so it can be accessed by all users on your system.
 To store a database in a different directory, you can use the `-l` or `--local` option: